LinuxLibrary/jenkins/notes/README.md

-# Continous Integration Notes
+# Continous Integration with Jenkins
-# Installation process of the Continuous
+# Installation process of Jenkins

 - Download and install latest version of JDK (Java 7 or newer version is recomended)